 The International Institute for Strategic Studies, founded in London in 1958 and notable for its Adelphi papers, published in August 2008, Paper 396, Abolishing Nuclear Weapons, by George Perkovich and James Acton of the Carnegie Endowment for International Peace.
 It was central to a conference at the Carnegie Endowment that produced 17 response papers from around the world.
-Other meetings similarly motivated have been occurring, many under the sponsorship of the Nuclear Threat Initiative (NTI).
+Other meetings similarly motivated have been occurring, many under the sponsorship of the Nuclear Threat Ini-

+© 2009 by the American Academy of Arts & Sciences tiative (NTI).
 The Stanley Foundation convened 25 officials, including diplomats from UN institutions, U.S. and foreign experts, and officials from other nations "to examine the first steps toward a world free of nuclear weapons."
 The rapporteur of that meeting noted, "Participants were in general agreement that complete and eventual disarmament, or global zero, is the objective."